 If you have recently completed the work to meet these standards, no further action is required.
-If not, your property is required to be brought into compliance no later than September 5, 2022.
+If not, your property is required to be brought into compliance no later than November 5, 2024.
 There is no need to contact Fire Department upon completion as we will be re-inspecting all properties.
-When the Fire Department has cleared your property, you will receive a follow up letter to inform you that your property is currently in compliance.
+When the Fire Department has cleared your property, it will be dropped from our list and no further action will be taken at that time.

-On September 14, 2022 at 7:00PM the Kensington Fire Protection Board of Directors will hold a public hearing to declare those properties still not in compliance as a public nuisance.
+On November 20, 2024 at 7:00PM the Kensington Fire Protection Board of Directors will hold a public hearing to declare those properties still not in compliance as a public nuisance.
 Your property is at risk of being declared a public nuisance and subject to further abatement actions.
 In accordance with the Government Code, you may appear before the Board at this public hearing to dispute this declaration.

-If you have not done so already, please take immediate action to remove those fire hazard conditions and we thank you for your cooperation helping us make Kensington a more fire safe community.
+If you have not done so already, please take immediate action to remove those fire hazard conditions and we thank you for your cooperation in helping us make Kensington a more fire safe community.